efren-palacios/bluesky-bookmarks/README.md

 1. Navigate to https://bsky.app.
 2. Click the Bluesky Bookmarker extension icon to view your bookmarks in a popup.
-3. On any Bluesky post, click the bookmark icon to save or remove a bookmark.
+3. On any Bluesky post, click the bookmark icon next to the share button to save or remove a bookmark.
 4. Click "View All Bookmarks" in the popup to open the full bookmarks page.

-## File Descriptions

-### manifest.json
-Defines the extension's properties, permissions, and scripts.

-### popup.html
-The HTML structure for the extension's popup, displaying a list of bookmarks and a button to view all bookmarks.

-### popup.js
-Handles the functionality of the popup, including fetching and displaying bookmarks, and opening the full bookmarks page.

-### popup.css
-Styles the popup for a clean and user-friendly interface.

-### content.js
-Injects the bookmark functionality into Bluesky pages, including adding bookmark buttons to posts and handling bookmark actions.

-### background.js
-Manages background tasks such as opening the bookmarks page and handling storage operations.

-### bookmarks.html
-The HTML structure for the full bookmarks page, displaying all saved bookmarks.
+5. On the bookmarks page, you can:

-### bookmarks.js
+   - Sort bookmarks by newest or oldest first
+   - Remove individual bookmarks
+   - Clear all bookmarks at once

+## New Features and Improvements

+- Added sorting functionality to the bookmarks page
+- Implemented a "Clear All" button to remove all bookmarks at once
-Manages the functionality of the full bookmarks page, including rendering bookmarks, handling unbookmark actions, and opening bookmarked posts.
+- Improved the layout of the bookmarks page

-### styles.css
-Contains shared styles for the extension, including styles for bookmark buttons, toasts, and the bookmarks page.
+- Added support for light theme in the Bluesky interface
+- Adjusted the position of Bluesky's feed tabs for better visibility
+- Improved error handling and user feedback
+- Enhanced the bookmark button placement and styling

 ## Development